 Martin joined Watsi on April 8th, 2015.
 Seven years ago, Martin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Martin's most recent donation traveled 5,100 miles to support Valmy, a 10-month-old boy from Haiti, to fund surgery to alleviate the effects of excess fluid in his brain.
+Martin's most recent donation traveled 4,100 miles to support Amina, an 11-year-old girl from Tanzania, to fund contracture release surgery.

 Valmy is a 10-month-old infant from Haiti.
 He lives with his mother, father, and older brother.
 Valmy has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
 As a result of his condition, Valmy has been experiencing Increasing head circumference.
 Without treatment, Valmy will have severe physical and developmental delays.
 Our medical partner, Project Medishare, is requesting $897 to cover the cost of surgery for Valmy at Hospital Bernard Mevs that will treat his hydrocephalus.
 This is the only site in the country where this care is currently available, and the procedure is scheduled to take place on February 2nd.
 This critical treatment will drain the excess fluid from Valmy's brain to reduce the intracranial pressure and will greatly improve his quality of life.
 With proper treatment, Valmy will hopefully develop into a strong, healthy young boy.
 The family is looking forward to their child being able to grow up to walk and talk.